 Praised for playing with “supreme melodic control and total authority” and “decided dramatic impact” (Calgary Herald), the Argus Quartet has quickly emerged as one of today’s most dynamic and versatile young ensembles, winning First Prize at both the 2017 Concert Artists Guild Victor Elmaleh Competition, and the 2017 M-Prize Chamber Arts Competition.

 The Argus Quartet’s busy 2018-19 season takes them to fifteen states across the country, featuring debut concerts in New York City at Weill Recital Hall at Carnegie Hall, Merkin Concert Hall and a return to Lincoln Center’s Alice Tully Hall.
 Additional season highlights include Chicago’s Dame Myra Hess Concert series, Washington Performing Arts (DC), UCLA’s Clark Memorial Library (CA).
-Krannert Center for the Performing Arts (IL), Purdue Convocations (IN), Kravis Center for the Performing Arts (FL), Chamber Music Society of Detroit (MI), University of Massachusetts/Amherst, and Juneau Jazz and Classics (AK).
+Krannert Center for the Performing Arts (IL), Purdue Convocations (IN), Kravis Center for the Performing Arts (FL), Chamber Music Society of Detroit (MI), Amherst College, and Juneau Jazz and Classics (AK).
 They began the season with two June 2018 performances at the Ravinia Festival, collaborating with legendary pianists Misha Dichter and Leon Fleischer, respectively.